 Islamic Cairo

-Islamic Cairo — the medieval city designated a UNESCO World Heritage Site — contains the greatest concentration of Islamic architecture in the world: over 600 mosques, madrasas, mausoleums, and caravanserais built between the 7th and 19th centuries.
+Islamic Cairo — one of the defining historic districts of Egypt's capital and part of the wider Middle East heritage landscape — contains the greatest concentration of Islamic architecture in the world: over 600 mosques, madrasas, mausoleums, and caravanserais built between the 7th and 19th centuries, in a UNESCO World Heritage site.
 The Al-Azhar Mosque (970 AD), the world's oldest functioning university, anchors the district.
+The Amr Ibn Al As Mosque, dating to 642 AD, is the oldest mosque in Egypt and an important stop in Old Cairo's Islamic history.
 The Khan el-Khalili bazaar — Egypt's greatest souk, in continuous operation since 1382 — is a warren of gold, spice, papyrus, and silver merchants.
-The Citadel of Saladin, built in 1176 AD, commands the city from a hill with views across the minarets — the Muhammad Ali Alabaster Mosque (1848) inside its walls is one of Egypt's most beautiful Ottoman-style buildings.
+Its busy streets are part of the district's atmosphere, but if you're visiting Cairo, allow extra time between stops because Cairo's traffic can be unpredictable around this area.
+The Cairo Citadel of Saladin, built in 1176 AD, commands the city from a hill with views across the minarets and served for centuries as a seat of power for Egypt's rulers — the Muhammad Ali Mosque (1848) inside its walls reflects the legacy of Mohammed Ali and is one of Egypt's most beautiful Ottoman-style buildings, often compared to the Blue Mosque for its domes and minarets.
+Early in the day, the Citadel can feel calmer than the city's biggest headline sights, with very few tourists compared with the busiest attractions.
+The Ibn Tulun Mosque is another standout monument of Islamic architecture.

 Coptic Cairo

-Coptic Cairo — the ancient Christian quarter in Old Cairo (Misr al-Qadima) — contains some of Egypt's most significant early Christian monuments.
-The Hanging Church (Coptic Museum), suspended above the gatehouse of the Roman fortress of Babylon, is the most famous Coptic church in Egypt.
+Coptic Cairo — the ancient Christian quarter in Old Cairo (Misr al-Qadima) — contains some of Egypt's most significant early Christian monuments and reflects an important layer of North Africa's Christian heritage.
+The Hanging Church (Coptic Museum), suspended above the gatehouse and Roman Tower substructure of the Roman fortress of Babylon, is the most famous Coptic church in Egypt.
+Nearby, the Church of the Cavern is tied in Christian tradition to the Holy Family's stay in Egypt.
 The Coptic Museum beside it houses the world's finest collection of Coptic Christian art.
 The nearby Ben Ezra Synagogue, where legend holds that Moses was found in the bullrushes, was restored in the 1980s and is one of the oldest synagogues in Africa.
+Nearby sites such as the Cave Church in Mokattam and the area known as Garbage City show another side of Cairo's Christian communities.

 Day Trips from Cairo

 The Saqqara necropolis (30km south) contains the Step Pyramid of Djoser — Egypt's oldest pyramid (c.
 2650 BC) and the world's oldest large stone structure — surrounded by a complex of dummy buildings and ceremonial courts.
-Memphis (nearby, Egypt's first capital) has a small open-air museum with a colossal fallen limestone statue of Ramesses II.
+Memphis (nearby, Egypt's first capital) has a small open-air museum with a colossal fallen limestone statue of Ramesses II, a striking link to Egypt's rulers across its long history.
 Dahshur (40km south) contains the Bent Pyramid and Red Pyramid — less visited than Giza and often accessible without crowds.
-These three sites combined (Saqqara, Memphis, Dahshur) make one of Egypt's finest day trips.
+If you want a break from chaotic Cairo, Al Azhar Park offers Citadel views and on site restaurants in a calmer setting.
+Some visitors also bring their own food for a picnic there.
+Together, Saqqara, Memphis, and Dahshur form a classic cairo itinerary option for a day trip beyond the city.
+For a classic city experience on the River Nile side of town, Cairo Tower is the tallest building in Cairo for panoramic views.
+A felucca ride or Nile Cruise on the river nile also works well for dinner, with belly dancing on some evening sailings.
+Abou Tarek is a reliable stop for koshari topped with fried onions.
+Not everyone dresses the same way, but it still pays to respect local customs when you visit Egypt.